LJ-University/CodeNotes/notes.md

 The third and second part will be found in the notes folder, if you get confused or lost text me or message me on discord.

-After you finish the first, second, and third part, we will focus on your individual skills, and I personally will Teach you UI design.
+After you finish the first, second, and third part, we will focus on your individual skills, and I personally will teach you UI and UX design.

 Phone: 630-310-2681
 <br> Discord: RaidLucky